-Every kid loves the omelet sandwiches sold at fast food outlets.
+Every kid loves the omelet sandwiches sold at fast-food outlets.
 Did you know you can make your own and it will taste even better?
 This simple recipe is perfect for hungry Boy Scouts in the morning.
-This recipes serves 12.
+This recipe serves 12.

 - 1 pound bacon

 - 12 English muffins, split with a fork